NicoleLiggeri/intership-OC/README.md

 ## Day 21 (24/01/2025) - 8h
 Slow alignment Scimago - LCC: I am considering each subcategory of Scimago individually (around 300), as similar categories might be associated with different major categories in the LCC.
 Primarily, I am looking for literary correspondences between the categories of the two systems; only in complex cases I am considering comparison through Doaj.

+##Day 22 (25/01/2025) - 7h
+Almost completed alignment with SCImago.
+Uncertain about how to proceed; I’m not sure that the comparison with DOAJ is always effective.
+SCImago often includes many more categories, which creates noise.
+Moreover, there are direct correspondences between LCC and SCImago labels, but I don’t always find them reflected in the database comparison.
+Therefore, I prefer to record the direct correspondences but, during alignment, I imagine I’ll proceed by considering only the more general ones.